 Proclaimed a UNESCO World Heritage site in 1979, Dubrovnik offers not just the panoramic views of the Adriatic but also the remains of a powerful maritime power in the ancient world.

-Today, it has enhanced its popularity as the setting of the famous movie, Games of Thrones and as a favourite destination for many travellers.
-Here are some of the things you must do when you're in Dubrovnik:
+Today, it has enhanced its popularity as the setting of the famous movie, Games of Thrones, and as a favourite destination for many travellers.

 1. Explore the Old Town